u0a316/ActivityResource/README.md

-# ActivityResource | Under development
+# ActivityResource | In developments